moorepants/eme185/content/pages/presentations.rst

 for your team to justify your concept selection and design decisions through technical details and analysis.
 We are not as concerned with the path to the final design (i.e., initial concepts, etc.) but what the final concept is and why you feel confident it will work.
-The intent of critical design reviews is to insure that the proper methods are being used in analyses and that the design is valid and valuable, i.e. it meets specifications, it can be manufactured, etc. Both your teaching assistant and the primary instructor will be present along with other potential reviewers.
-The presentation should be geared toward and "engineering management" audience.
-Every team member should have a significant speaking role.
+The intent of design reviews is to insure that the proper methods are being used in analyses and that the design is valid and valuable, i.e. it meets specifications, it can be manufactured, etc. Both your teaching assistant and the primary instructor will be present along with other potential reviewers.
+The presentation should be geared toward and "engineering management" audience. **Every team member should have a significant speaking role.**

 Suggestions of what to include:

+- Context and background of your project.
 - A technical description of the need you are trying to solve.
 - The primary specs and metrics your solution must meet.
 - A detailed technical description of your selected concept and solution.